osteele/jj-scripts/README.md

 jj-file-delete -r "@- | @" temp.txt
 ```

 The script processes revisions in topological order and skips any revisions where the file patterns don't match.
-Descendant revisions are automatically rebased as needed.
+Descendant revisions are automatically updated by Jujutsu when their ancestors are modified (this happens implicitly as part of Jujutsu's design, not through explicit rebase commands).

 ## AI-Assisted Jujutsu Tools